gsoules/MkDocs/digital-archive/docs/developer/install-digital-archive.md

 ### Change database storage engine

-!!! note
-    Skip this section if the installation will be using AvantElasticsearch.

 These steps change the storage engine for the `search_texts` table from `MyISAM` to `InnoDB`.
 They also add a `FULLTEXT` index to the `title` column of the `search_texts` table.
 To learn the reason for making these changes, see the AvantSearch plugin topics on [improving search results](../../plugins/avantsearch/avantsearch/#improving-search-results) and the [Titles Only option](../../plugins/avantsearch/avantsearch/#titles-only-option).